moj-analytical-services/IntroRTraining/Intro_markdown.md

 To execute the code, click run at the top of the screen.
 R will run the line of code that the cursor is currently on, if you want to run several lines of code, highlight them and then press run.

+If you use a # symbol in your script, R will ignore all text on the line after the #, so it is only there for those reading your code.
+This is known as **commenting** - leaving informative comments is considered best practice.

+If you have long scripts, it can be useful to split it into sections.
+Start a new section with a line that starts with a # and ends with at least 4 hyphens, for instance `# Section 1 -----`.
+This allows you to toggle viewing the structure of the file using Alt + o /Alt + Shift + o.

 ## Other windows and getting help

 The top right panel shows all "objects" that are in your working environment.
 This will become clearer throughout the session but typically, this will be any data that you have created or imported, additional variables and values that you have created.
 For instance, if you have run the code above, `x` should be shown here.
 Other objects containing for instance the details of regression models that you have created would also appear here.
 From here you can also use a drop down menu to import more data.